moliver28/research-handbook/content/handbook/engineering/infrastructure/environments/sandbox-cell.md

 - ~~Increase Staging Ref adoption and gather feedback - ([issue#350744](https://gitlab.com/gitlab-org/gitlab/-/issues/350744))~~
 - ~~Configure Pages on Staging Ref ([issue#383243](https://gitlab.com/gitlab-org/gitlab/-/issues/383243))~~

-~~Other outstanding work for Staging Ref is tracked [in GitLab issue tracker](https://gitlab.com/groups/gitlab-org/-/issues/?sort=updated_desc&state=opened&label_name%5B%5D=staging-improvements&label_name%5B%5D=Future&first_page_size=20).~~
+~~Other outstanding work for the Sandbox Cell is tracked [in GitLab issue tracker](https://gitlab.com/groups/gitlab-org/-/issues/?sort=updated_desc&state=opened&label_name%5B%5D=staging-improvements&label_name%5B%5D=Future&first_page_size=20).~~

 ### Feedback

-~~If you need some additional custom configuration for Staging Ref Cell to be explored or you have other feedback and ideas for improvements, please reach out to [`#eng-allocation-new-staging`](https://gitlab.slack.com/archives/C02BA0YKRUH) Slack channel or add a comment to the feedback [issue#350744](https://gitlab.com/gitlab-org/gitlab/-/issues/350744).~~
+~~If you need some additional custom configuration for the Sandbox Cell to be explored or you have other feedback and ideas for improvements, please reach out to [`#eng-allocation-new-staging`](https://gitlab.slack.com/archives/C02BA0YKRUH) Slack channel or add a comment to the feedback [issue#350744](https://gitlab.com/gitlab-org/gitlab/-/issues/350744).~~